The best Vegan Carrot Cake! Perfectly spiced, incredibly moist, topped with creamy vegan cream cheese frosting and simple to make in just 1 bowl!

 The only thing with vegan cream cheese frosting is it can be a bit unstable if it gets warm, so make absolutely sure your cakes are cooled completely before frosting, and keep the frosted cake in the refrigerator, just to make sure the top layer of your cake doesn’t slip off!

-This vegan carrot cake is quite versatile.
+Gluten free vegan carrot cake

-I love cake!
-Want more vegan cake recipes?
+Want more amazing vegan cake recipes?

 1 Bowl Vegan Carrot Cake